-This defence applies to offences of strict liability (such as speeding).
-This is where a person has an honest and reasonable belief in a state of affairs which, if they existed, would mean that they were innocent.
-It does not apply if the mistake is a mistake as to what the law is.
+The defence of honest and reasonable mistake applies to offences of strict liability (such as speeding).
+In these matters, if a person had an honest and reasonable belief in a state of affairs which, if they existed, would mean that they were innocent, they have a full defence.
+The defence does not apply if the mistake is a mistake of law.

-The law does not consider that people who suffer severe mental illness are responsible for their actions.
-For this defence to be successful the person charged must prove that they did not understand ‘the nature and quality’ of their act due to their mental illness.
+A person will not be held responsible for their actions if they can demonstrate that at the time of the act, they were mentally impaired.
+For this defence to be successful the person charged must prove that they did not understand ‘the nature and quality’ of their act due to their mental impairment.
 This means that they must prove that they did not know what they were doing or that they knew what they were doing but didn’t understand that it was wrong.
-If this is proven, they do not return to the community but are held in a mental health facility for an indefinite period of time, which could be much longer than the sentence they might have received if they had been proven guilty of the crime.

 Self-defence is a defence to any charge involving the use of force.
 In such a case, an accused person has a defence if they acted in defence of themselves or another person with the reasonable belief that what they did was necessary in the circumstances.

 For the defence of self-defence to succeed, the accused’s actions must have been proportionate to the threat they believed they were facing.